tadeobarranco/magento-sublime-snippets/README.md

 # MagentoSublimeSnippets

-This files are created to help Magento Devolopers to create the needed files in a custom Magento Module Application on Sublime Text Editor.
+This files are created to help Magento Developers to create the needed files in a custom Magento Module Application on Sublime Text Editor.

 ## Usage